 How to choose the best skin resurfacing laser treatment for your face

-Skin damage can also occur due to other factors.
-For instance, skin conditions such as acne can leave your facial skin looking blemished and irritated.
-Similarly, mishaps or injury, can or even injuries can leave you with scars.
+Skin damages also occur due to other factors.
+For instance, acne can leave your facial skin looking blemished and unattractive.
+Similarly, mishaps or injury can leave you with scars.
 How you wish there were a magic wand to clear away your facial skin troubles!

-Fortunately, the strides in science and technology have allowed us to realize our dreams of reversing the effects of ageing on our facial skin.
-Today, you can literally walk into an aesthetic medical clinic, and walk out a changed person – face rejuvenated, toned skin, wrinkle-free, elasticity restored, and self-confidence regained.
+Fortunately, the strides in science and technology have allowed us to realize our dreams of reversing the effects of ageing and photodamages on our skin.

 Laser Skin Resurfacing Explained

-During the treatment, light in the form of short, concentrated pulsating beams, is directed with precision towards the problem area.
+During the treatment, light in the form of short, concentrated pulsating beams, is directed towards the treated area.
 The laser beam then begins working on the damaged or irregular skin surface by removing the skin layers – one at a time.
-Laser skin resurfacing goes by several names, such as laser peel, laser vaporization, and lasabrasion.
+Hence, it is also known as laser peel, laser vaporization, and lasabrasion.

 The overall treatment may take around 15mins to two hours to complete, depending on the type of resurfacing treatment.
-A topical numbing cream may be applied for more intensive treatment.
+A topical numbing cream is applied for intensive treatment to ensure greater comfort.

 Types of Skin Resurfacing Lasers

-1. Ablative lasers: This treatment heats the dermis or underlying skin after precisely scraping away the required skin layer on the surface.
+1. Ablative lasers: This treatment heats the dermis or underlying skin after exfoliating the targetted skin layer on the surface.
 The healing process that takes place thereafter results in collagen growth stimulation.
-Although patients can observe drastic improvements after a single treatment session, there is a downtime of at least one to two weeks involved.
+Although patients can observe improvements after a single treatment session, there is a downtime of at least one to two weeks.
 In the recovery phase, patients experience slight discomfort due to the invasive nature of the technique.
 Usually, ablative laser treatments are prescribed for people with deep facial scars or suffering from significant facial ageing.
-People looking for dramatic results and can afford the downtime may opt for ablative laser treatments.
+People looking for visible results and can afford the downtime may opt for ablative laser treatments.

 2. Non-ablative lasers: These are non-invasive in nature and ideal for enhancing skin tone and texture.
-They can also erase fine lines, pigmentation, and mild wrinkles.
-The lasers help stimulate collagen growth under the skin, giving skin a refreshed and enhanced look and feel.
+They can also reduce the appearances of fine lines, pigmentation, and mild wrinkles.
+The lasers stimulate collagen growth under the skin, giving skin a refreshed and enhanced look and feel.
 The procedures are less painful than ablative laser and are ideal for people suffering relatively mild levels of skin damage.
-The low downtime of this treatment makes them popular with people who have a lower threshold of pain.
+The minimal downtime of this treatment makes them popular with people who have a lower threshold of pain.
 Some examples of non-ablative lasers include 755nm Alexandrite picosecond laser, long-pulsed Nd: Yag, Intense Pulsed Light or IPL, etc.

 Non-ablative laser devices operate at very narrow wavelengths capable of subjecting skin tissues to controlled temperatures while preventing water evaporation.
 The rising temperature of the tissue then stimulates the generation of new collagen.
 The freshly generated collagen lends a youthful appearance to the skin.
 Since there is no ablation or evaporation of skin tissues involved in the process, there is little to no downtime and is suitable for a ‘lunchtime procedure’.